interrogator/corpkit/README.md

 | `[L, L]`    | `'champion/champion'`      |
 | `[C]` | `24` |

 Again, common sense dictates what is possible.
-When searching trees, only words, lemmata, POS and counts can be returned.
+When searching trees, only trees, words, lemmata, POS and counts can be returned.
 If showing trees, you can't show anything else.
 If you use `C`, you can't use anything else.

 <a name="building-corpora"></a>
 ## Building corpora